BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-04-29-android-debugging-by-decompiling.md

 To do this however, they use a very powerful feature of the Android Gradle Plugin.
 And with great power comes great responsibility; in our case, a simple bug-fix update caused a production bug that left one of our core features crippled.

+The visible cause of our bug, from a developer's point of view, was that the video player saw the network requests as always being extremely fast, no matter the network quality.
+Therefore, it assumed the device had access to a very high bandwidth, and tried loading video segments with a very high bitrate.
+This did **not** go well for users with slower network speeds.

 To understand what was going on, what went wrong, how to fix it and how to take measures so that it never happens again, we had to do some investigation.

 # Diving into the Android build process